Not a Recipe but How I Make My Green Sauces - Flaxseed | Cold-pressed Flax oil | Milled Flax Seed | Handmade Flaxjacks

 A bit of extra heat

 Sometimes I want a little spicy warmth.
 Dried or fresh chillies, green or red, all work fine.
 Other sources of heat include cayenne, chipotle and hot paprika.
-Not too much paprika as it can spoil the beautiful green colour!
+Go gently on the heat and not too much paprika as it can spoil the sauce’s beautiful green colour!

 Liquid